 Lowering Cholesterol Levels - Why Everybody Should Eat Pumpkin

-Pumpkins have been cultivated for several millennia, yet only few of us regularly include the pumpkin’s seeds and flesh in our diets.
-Especially patients with high cholesterol can benefit from using pumpkin seeds and oil for cooking.
-Time to take another look at this remarkable vegetable and its merits!
+Patients with high cholesterol can benefit the most from using pumpkin seeds and oil for cooking.
+Time to take another look at this remarkable vegetable and its merits.

 How can pumpkin seeds lower high cholesterol?